|

 A. Samoa Traditional Clothing In Casual Occasions

 On casual occasions, men and women typically don an ie or a lavalava as their go-to attire.
-Essentially, an ie functions as a wrap-around skirt secured with a knot, often tied in the front for men and on the side for women.
 While any type of shirt is acceptable, men usually go shirtless, especially when working around the house.
 However, some villages enforce shirt-wearing rules along main roads.

-What adds a touch of humor to this attire is that nearly all Samoans wear shorts or pants underneath.
-Girls might sport shorts like those in the States, while boys often choose long basketball-style shorts.
-Interestingly, many school students even wear an entire outfit beneath their school uniforms!
+What adds a touch of humor when Samoan men wear lavalava is that nearly all of them wear shorts or pants underneath.
+In the States, girls might sport shorts, while boys often choose long basketball-style shorts.
+Interestingly, many school students even wear an entire traditional outfit beneath their school uniforms!

 B. Ceremonial Event

-Men wear ie faitaga and aloha shirt; Women wear Puletasi – Image From Miss Samoa Pageant
+Men wear ie faitaga and an aloha shirt; Women wear Puletasi – Image From Miss Samoa Pageant

 C. Wedding Ceremony

-In the past, the bride commonly chose an exquisite ie toga, adorned with intricate embroidery, shells, and natural materials.
+In the past, the bride commonly chose an exquisite ie toga with intricate embroidery, shells, and natural materials.
 But nowadays, the ceremony dress commonly takes the form of a white gown, often adorned with a veil for added elegance.
 Besides, the bride also wears a customary pale headdress.

-The groom, on the other hand, wears a puletasi and lavalava, accessorized with a floral necklace (ula).
-The guests also adhere to Somoan traditional attire.
-Women often opt for a muumuu, a classic Samoan floral dress.
-At the same time, men typically don lavalava as part of their ensemble.
+The groom, on the other hand, wears a white formal shirt and a black Ie Faitaga, accessorized with a floral necklace (ula).
+The guests also adhere to Samoan traditional attire – Women often opt for a puletasi or a classic Samoan floral dress.
+At the same time, men typically wear lavalava or Ie Faitaga with a basic shirt.

 Samoan Wedding Ceremony